ggurung1/EGalaxy_Analytics/README.md

 >   </tr>
 >   <tr>
 >     <td colspan="2">
->       <b>Fig. 5a.
-Regional sales performance by revenue, order volume, and average order value (AOV).
-Inset shows the top country with highest revenue for North America (NA).</b>  <b>5b.</b>  Refund rate by region.
+>       <b>Fig. 5a.</b> Regional sales performance by revenue, order volume, and average order value (AOV).
+Inset shows the top country with the highest revenue for North America (NA). <b>5b.</b>  Refund rate by region.
 ></td></tr>
 > </table>
 >

-**Fig. 5a** shows sales performance by revenue, order volume, and average order value. **North America (NA)** is the dominant regional market and it accounts for apporximately **67% of the total revenue**. **United States (US)** is the primary revenue driver, with **Canada (CA)** as a secondary market.
+**Fig. 5a** shows sales performance by revenue, order volume, and average order value. **North America (NA)** is the dominant regional market and it accounts for **~67% of the total revenue**. **United States (US)** is the primary revenue driver, with **Canada (CA)** as a secondary market in NA.
 Revenue within NA is heavily skewed towards the US (nine times higher than  CA).
 Howeve, NA also have relatively higher refund rate compared to other region (Fig. 5b), indicating potential inefficiencies in customer expectations and fulfillment process.
-This might be the reason impacting the net profitability
+This might be one of the reason impacting the net profitability.

 >
 > <table width="100%">